Our Team

 Karen Haines is of Ojibway ancestry and is a member of the Sandy Bay First Nation in Manitoba.
 She has worked in administration and finance for 30 years.
 Karen started her career within her community until 2006, then joined Dakota Ojibway Tribal Council.
 She brings her experience with Band administration, as well as her time working with the DOTC Executive and Community Chiefs at the Tribal Council.

-During her tenure at DOTC, an opportunity to work with the Dakota Ojibway Police Service arose, (now known as Manitoba First Nations Police Service) where she engaged in the opportunity to support policing.
-As the Executive Assistant / Finance for the FNCPA, she began to work with FNCPA under the auspices of what was previously arranged with MFNPS in 2011.
+During her tenure at DOTC, an opportunity to work with the Dakota Ojibway Police Service arose (now known as Manitoba First Nations Police Service), where she engaged in the opportunity to support policing.
+As the Executive Assistant/Finance for the FNCPA, she began to work with FNCPA under the auspices of what was previously arranged with MFNPS in 2011.
 FNCPA required administrative support, and Karen stepped forward and embraced the role.

-From her college years to now, Karen has trained in administration, finance, policy, research, and various others administrative areas, to support her work in the political and policing fields.
+From her college years to now, Karen has trained in administration, finance, policy, research, and various other administrative areas, to support her work in the political and policing fields.
 She has been nominated for Award in Manitoba Association of Chiefs of Police 2023, Awarded Distinguished Services Recognition by FNCPA in 2023, Distinguished Services Recognition by MFNPS in 2017 and 2021, and has received several awards from 1990 to current year.

 Email: [email protected]